-An application period will open in early 2023 and will remain open until funds are used.
+An application period is now open and will remain open until funds are used.
 Funds will be awarded on a first-come, first-served basis.

 For an engine to qualify it must operate a minimum of 500 hours per year and have at least three years left in its life.
 Producers must contribute a minimum of 60% of the project cost and destroy the gas engine within three months after the electric engine is in service.

 - Email: email@example.com